 As you may have heard, credit reporting agency Equifax, recently reported a large-scale breach of consumer data.
-Rest assured, this breach did not impact Frost systems or data.
+Rest assured, this breach did not impact Frost systems.
 For up-to-date information about the Equifax breach, visit the Federal Trade Commission site.
 And to learn more about what Frost is doing to help protect you and your business and how you can help protect yourself, please read below.

 Your debit card was lost or stolen.